Temple B’nai Torah utilizes the following organizations’ websites:

 MISHKAN T’FILAH A Reform Siddur, used at Temple B’nai Torah

-This will give you a free link to a flip book or the Mishkan T’Filah: https://www.ccarnet.org/publications/mishkan-tfilah-for-shabbat/
+This will give you a link to the Mishkan T’Filah: https://www.ccarnet.org/publications/mishkan-tfilah-for-shabbat/

 Includes services for Shabbat, weekdays, and festivals, as well as other occasions of public worship and texts for more than a hundred songs.